sebastienrousseau/crypto-service/packages/crypto-server/README.md

 ## Quick Start

+### Starting the Crypto Server

+- Open Terminal for Mac or Command Prompt for Windows,
+- Enter one of the following commands to start the Crypto Server:

+#### NPM

+- `npm run start:server`

+#### Yarn

+- `yarn start:server`

+This will start the Crypto Server on your local machine with the following environment details:

+- Protocol: http,
+- Hostname: localhost,
+- Port: 3000,
+- IP: 127.0.0.1.

+The Crypto Server should be listening on [http://localhost:3000/](http://localhost:3000/)

+### What are the Crypto Service APIs?

+The Crypto Service APIs give you access to a range of security and encryption solutions to perform low-level cryptographic operations, key storage operations, protect static data, and securely share secrets.

-On arrival of a new API request, the Crypto Server performs the operation in the Cloud environment, subsequently the response is transferred back to the requesting application.
+On arrival of a new API request, the Crypto Server performs the operation in the environment, subsequently the response is transferred back to the requesting application.
 All operations coming through the server are monitored so statistics can be made and acted upon.

 ***